WillyNgo/TTTShifatWilliam/README.md

 #
 # The "Zero" button deletes all save files for the score.

+- Added localization and updated the about page

 - Added new backgrounds (for landscape aswell)

 - Added new layout for landscape mode